The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 An upgrade to Aero II with two notable differences.

 Firstly Dia deals unaspected damage, so in the rare case that an enemy would resist wind, Dia bypasses that resistence.

-And secondly, this DoT lasts for 30 seconds instead of 18.
+The second change is that this DoT lasts for 30 seconds instead of 18.

 **\[lvl 72] Glare**